 Law students and students of other disciplines interested in this area (undergraduate, postgraduate and research scholars) willing to prepare a paper on any of the sub-themes could apply.
 The sessions of the workshop are designed in a manner reflecting the concerns of the access to intellectual property goods and the role of competition in facilitating affordable access to the IP goods.
 Students are urged to prepare papers accordingly so that each session will comprise of two student presentations representing the conflicting interests.

-Step 2: Intimation for the selection of abstracts will be given on or before December 1, 2019.
+Step 2: Intimation for the selection of abstracts will be given on or before February 10, 2020.
 Selected students would then require to get registered by making the payment of the workshop fee along with the formal registration.
-Submission of abstracts must be made through e-mail at [email protected]
+Submission of abstracts must be made through e-mail at [email protected].

 Participants are required to register by paying ₹ 2500, which is inclusive of lunch, tea and snacks during the workshop hours.
 Participants are required to take care of their travel and stay during the days of the workshop.
 Total number of participants is limited to 35.
 All participants are expected to take an active role in the workshop.